sridhar51120/Custom-Vs-Code-Theme/luminous-fortune/README.md

 ## Description

-** The ``luminous-fortune`` theme is a visually striking and out-of-this-world custom theme for Visual Studio Code.
-It's designed to provide an immersive coding experience that takes you on a journey through the luminous-fortune while you write code.**
+<string> The <b>luminous-fortune</b> theme is a visually striking and out-of-this-world custom theme for Visual Studio Code.
+It's designed to provide an immersive coding experience that takes you on a journey through the luminous-fortune while you write code.</strong>

 ## Features